Lakkanna/colored-log/README.md

 # consolemessage javascript library

 ### Javascript library to write colored logs on console.
-You can find more about [here](https://www.npmjs.com/package/consolemessage)
+You can find more about this in [npm](https://www.npmjs.com/package/consolemessage)

 ---